Museum of Reclaimed Urban Space: Museum

 The museum is located in the storefront of C-Squat, one of the few still-occupied squats on the Lower East Side.
 The museum is "decidedly local", run by local volunteers, and presents the neighborhood's history through a combination of exhibitions, walking tours, and events.
 Permanent exhibitions explore various themes aspects of the neighborhood's radical history, including sustainability, activist spaces, and the Occupy Wall Street movement.
 Rotating exhibitions have covered 1980s political street posters and stencils and the community garden movement; a current exhibition documents the punk movement and its politics.
 The educational walking tours lead participants through neighborhood squats and community gardens, describing complex histories and struggles with developers and police over the control of urban space in the East Village.
 The tour guides are neighborhood activists and historians.
 The museum claims that these activities and exhibitions "seeks to connect the neighborhood's history of activism with the principle of sustainability".
+With the first in 2013, the museum puts on an annual film festival featuring neighborhood screenings of works related to their mission.
 In 2020, the museum self-published a book, History of the East Village & Museum of Reclaimed Urban Space, which catalogs the history of MoRUS and that of the East Village.

 An event in the Museum's lobby.

 Volunteers work to preserve and protect the history of their neighborhood through archival work.